vpavlenko/study-music/research/README.md

 ## Jazz harmony

+Jazz harmony is pretty regular.
+Chords can be grouped into [blocks](https://github.com/vpavlenko/study-music/blob/main/parts/lego.md) like ii-V-I.

+- Can we trace birth and death of certain blocks across history?
+- Do composers and subgenres of jazz have certain preferences?

 ## Jazz solos

-    - jazz solos?
-        - can Prieler's theory or any NN from Impro-visor improve jazz solo transcription on unseen examples?
+- Can [Frieler's models](https://github.com/vpavlenko/study-music/blob/main/parts/jazz_solo_visualizations.md) (or any models from [Impro-visor](https://github.com/Impro-Visor/Impro-Visor/tree/master/grammars)) improve jazz solo transcription?
-        - can Prieler's theory help us build a real-time imrpovisation instrument that's fun to use?
+- Can Frieler's models help us build a real-time imrpovisation instrument that's fun to use?
+(Touch screen instruments?
+[Music Mouse](https://teropa.info/musicmouse/)-like?)

 ## Bass lines